Arrival

 • Your Korean phone number

-If the teller doesn't speak English, use Papago or Google Translate on your phone.
-Most tellers are patient with foreigner customers.
+If the teller does not speak English, use Papago or Google Translate on your phone.
+Most tellers are patient with foreign customers.

 Step 5, Set up your card and app